devgabrielcoman/keypathtransformer/README.md

-# keypathtransformer
+# KeyPathTransformer

-A collection of functions and extensions allowing more advance key-path magic in Swift
+A collection of functions and extensions allowing more advance key-path magic in Swift.